• Skip to primary navigation

 Canned Red Lentils:

-- Super convenient: These guys are ready to roll straight out of the can, which is perfect when you're in a rush or not in the mood to cook from scratch.
+• Super convenient: These guys are ready to roll straight out of the can, which is perfect when you're in a rush or not in the mood to cook from scratch.
 Just pop them open, and you're good to go.
-You can use them in recipes like red lentil soup or chili.
+You can use them in recipes like Easy Carrot and Lentil Soup or Vegan Chili With TVP.

-- Softer vibes: Canned lentils are usually softer, making them great for soups, dips, or sauces where you want that smooth texture, like in vegan lasagna.
+• Softer vibes: Canned lentils are usually softer, making them great for soups, dips, or sauces where you want that smooth texture, like in Best Vegan Lasagna With Tofu Ricotta.

 Dried Red Lentils: